 I Feel Bored Sometimes – Why?

 Guitar lessons, just any other activity in life, may not feel interesting on some occasions.
 In such a case, you may listen to your favorite music or watch your favorite music movies.
 We often forget why we practice.
 We practice to make music that you love!
 Or if you are simply tired, just take a break until your interest returns.
 Despite these wholly understandable negative feelings on some occasions, it’s up to you to remain motivated since learning how to play the guitar is not everyone’s cup of tea.
+Or you may find more about guitar, such as why there is a hole in a acoustic guitar?

 Keep reading: “Inspiration from the Life of Mauro Giuliani”>>